ReactionMamba: Generating Short & Long Human Reaction Sequences: Related work

 Thanks to these properties, SSMs have rapidly been adopted across a wide spectrum of visual tasks, ranging from video classification, comprehension, and segmentation ~\cite{islam2022long,nguyen2022s4nd,wang2023selective,yang2024vivim}, to movie scene detection ~\cite{islam2023efficient}.
 Their applications further extend to cross-modal and generative domains, including text-to-motion generation ~\cite{ZhangECCVMAMBA}, image compression ~\cite{zeng2025mambaic}, dance video synthesis ~\cite{tang2025spatial}, and image segmentation ~\cite{ma2024u,ruan2024vm,liu2024swin,xing2024segmamba}, demonstrating their versatility and growing impact in computer vision.
-Mamba has recently achieved state-of-the-art results in human motion synthesis by generating long, coherent motion sequences~\cite{ZhangECCVMAMBA}.
-Building on this, ~\cite{TankeCVPRW2025} introduced Dyadic Mamba for text-driven dyadic motion generation.
-Unlike prior approaches, ReactionMamba generates synchronized full-body and hand motions for the reactor using only the actor’s 3D motion, requiring no extra labels or prompts.